zillow/metaflow/metaflow/plugins/aip/README.md

 `~/.metaflowconfig/`) and set the required values.
 Required fields to run on Argo are shared below*.
 2. Create your runs on Argo using the following command template:
 ```
-python <program-name.py> kfp run
+python <program-name.py> aip run
 ```

-The kfp Metaflow plugin name remains for historical reasons, however it submits the Argo workflow directly to Argo.
+The AIP Metaflow plugin name remains for historical reasons, however it submits the Argo workflow directly to Argo.

 ##### Example METAFLOW_PROFILE: